 We review our internal guidelines and train our employees annually, at least via so-called web based trainings.
 Through our own experiences, the internal risk analysis and international standards (i.e. recommendations of the Financial Action Task Force (FATF)), we define what kind of customer types, industries and countries will be rated with a higher risk.
 Those will be subject to enhanced due diligence processes at onboarding or for the execution of transactions.
 Certain business relationships are even completely excluded or prohibited.

-To avoid that any Conflict of Interest could have a negative impact to the customers of UniCredit Bank AG, every employee is required to be compliant with the ethical standards (Corporate Behavior) of the Bank.
+To avoid that any Conflict of Interest could have a negative impact to the customers of UniCredit Bank GmbH, every employee is required to be compliant with the ethical standards (Corporate Behavior) of the Bank.
 Integrity and diligence as well as legal and professional behavior considering the interests of the customers are always expected from all employees at any time.

-UniCredit Bank AG expects that its employees act sensitively and in a competent manner in relation to the topic antitrust law and keep themselves informed about any binding rules.
+UniCredit Bank GmbH expects that its employees act sensitively and in a competent manner in relation to the topic antitrust law and keep themselves informed about any binding rules.
 Employees are trained on a regular basis with a web-based training on antitrust law topics, supplemented by event related and target-group-specific face-to-face trainings.

-The core of the Compliance Antitrust Program (CAP) of UniCredit Bank AG is the continuous identification and analysis of antitrust related risks, as well as the implementation of topic and target-group-specific trainings and risk based controls.
-In addition thereto the CAP comprises extensive rules and regulations on antitrust law, in particular on one of the most relevant topics for UniCredit Bank AG, such as the cooperation with competitors and the contribution to trade associations.
+The core of the Compliance Antitrust Program (CAP) of UniCredit Bank GmbH is the continuous identification and analysis of antitrust related risks, as well as the implementation of topic and target-group-specific trainings and risk based controls.
+In addition thereto the CAP comprises extensive rules and regulations on antitrust law, in particular on one of the most relevant topics for UniCredit Bank GmbH, such as the cooperation with competitors and the contribution to trade associations.

-UniCredit Bank AG expects from its employees to deal sensitively and competently with the prevention of corruption and to inform themselves about the binding regulations.
+UniCredit Bank GmbH expects from its employees to deal sensitively and competently with the prevention of corruption and to inform themselves about the binding regulations.
 Our employees are obliged to participate at least every two years in a web-based training on anti-corruption.
 In addition, occasion related and target group specific classroom trainings are conducted.

 As transparency is an essential instrument to prevent corruption, the bank developed its own IT tool for the recording and internal approval of gifts and entertainment.
 Dependent on certain thresholds all gifts and entertainment invitations have to be recorded and approved by the internal manager.
 Depending on the value additionally Compliance has to be involved.